DataDog/stratus-red-team/docs/comparison.md

 Amazon GuardDuty Tester is helpful to trigger GuardDuty findings.
 However, it is tightly coupled with GuardDuty and is a product-specific tool, even within the AWS ecosystem.
 If GuardDuty doesn't detect an attack technique, you won't find it in here.

+## [CloudGoat](https://github.com/RhinoSecurityLabs/cloudgoat) by Rhino Security Labs

+> CloudGoat is Rhino Security Labs' "Vulnerable by Design" AWS deployment tool.
+It allows you to hone your cloud cybersecurity skills by creating and completing several "capture-the-flag" style scenarios.

+CloudGoat is focused on spinning up vulnerable AWS infrastructure, so that you can exploit it to find a flag through a complete exploitation chain.

+Use CloudGoat to: practice your AWS offensive security and enumeration skills.

+Use Stratus Red Team to: emulate adversary behavior in AWS to validate your threat detection.